-I visited Salta, Argentina during my first trip to the country, and fell in love with it.
-This easily qualifies as one my favorite provinces in the country.
-Blessed with a pleasant climate throughout the year and home to the second largest wine producing region in the country (the first is Mendoza), it is so beautiful that it’s been nicknamed Salta la Linda (Salta the beautiful).
+Blessed with a pleasant climate throughout the year and home to the second largest wine-producing region in the country (the first is Mendoza), it is so beautiful that it’s been nicknamed Salta la Linda (Salta the beautiful).

 Salta is lesser known compared to other places in Argentina.
 Due to the lack of the large influx of European immigrants that occurred in the rest of the country, Salta and the rest of the north of Argentina have managed to retain a very indigenous character both in terms of looks and traditions.

 One thing you will immediately notice once you arrive in Salta is that it’s very different from the rest of Argentina.
-Here, you’ll be able to experience the culture of the Andes and of the Quechua, and try food that is different from the typical Argentine flavors.
+Here, you’ll be able to experience the culture of the Andes and of the Quechua and try food that is different from the typical Argentine flavors.

-13 Fabulous Things To Do In Salta, Argentina
+The Best Things To Do In Salta, Argentina

 Hang out in Plaza 9 de Julio